 As I tested meeting scheduler apps, I narrowed down my recommendations according to some key criteria.
 Here's a look at what's important:

-• Integrations with other apps/services.
-Primarily, you'll need to connect a meeting scheduler to your calendar application, so the more calendar services an app supports the better.
-We also gave extra weight to apps that integrated well with project management software as well as automation tools like Zapier.
+Integrations with other apps/services.
+Primarily, you'll need to connect a meeting scheduler to your calendar application, so the more calendar services an app supports, the better.
+I also gave extra weight to apps that integrated well with project management software as well as automation tools like Zapier.

-• Value for money.
-Usually, the core meeting scheduler features will be free for a certain number of users, but extra features like reminders, video call setup, automation, or even scheduling multiple meetings will be part of a subscription.
-We weighed how much value these tools offered versus the cost of their paid plans.
+Value for money.
+Usually, the core meeting scheduler features will be free for a certain number of users, but extra features, like reminders, video call setup, automation, or even scheduling multiple meetings, will be part of a subscription.
+I weighed how much value these tools offered versus the cost of their paid plans.

 When testing these apps, I signed up for each one, integrated my calendar and video conferencing apps, and set up my booking page(s).
 I then scheduled a meeting with myself using another email account, watching for reminder notifications, ease of use, and any other features that made the app stand out.